Hardware

 Generic ring-oscillator

-As illustrated in the following floorplan picture:
+As shown in the following floorplan:

 Digital noise place and route